On the way to the supermarket, my wife informs me that I am going on a diet.

 But at the store, we each go our separate ways.
 She to fill her cart with good things that she will never touch.
 I to fill mine with bad things that I fully intended to devour.

-“Have you no self-discipline?”
+At the cash register, she asks, “Have you no self-discipline?”

 She knows I do not.

-It was all so uninspiring.
+It is all so uninspiring.

-Unlike my wife who can summon up the iron will to diet for a few weeks, whenever I am challenged by temptation, I quickly apologize to temptation for having to go to all the trouble of challenging me.
+Unlike my wife who can summon up the iron will to diet for a few weeks at a time, whenever I am challenged by temptation, I quickly apologize to temptation for having to go to all the trouble of challenging me.

 In short, I like to get out ahead of temptation by indulging in whatever inspires me.

 But she is right, I have put on too much weight over the winter and need to take it off.
 So on my walk, I talk this over with my dog, Scooter, who pulls on his leash and pants in the heat of the day.

 I tell him that rather than nagging what I require is inspiration.